haelmj/haelmj/README.md

 - 😄 Pronouns: He/Him
 - 🔭 I am currently working on a project using React and NodeJS.
 - 🔭 Getting started on **Open Source** contributions
-- 👯 I’m looking to collaborate on projects involving Python, SQL databases, Web development using React, Django.
+- 👯 I’m looking to collaborate on projects involving Python, SQL databases, Web development using React and Node.
 - 🤔 I’m looking for help with Open Source contributions and Web Application security.
 - 🌱 Soon to dive into Machine Learning.
 - ⚡ Fun fact: I'm as **sporty** as I am **geeky**🤓.
 I also ***love nature and music*** which led me to begin playing the flute.